rahamohebbi/Agctor/Project/prd.md

 ### F3: Agent-Based Prompt Processing
 *   **F3.1:** Create an `AgentFactory` using the initialized runtime.
 *   **F3.2:** Spawn a root `Agent` instance to handle the user's prompt.
     *   _Comment:_ This agent orchestrates the processing of the given prompt.
+It may, in turn, spawn child agents, including specialized agents like a `HumanAgentAdapter` if it encounters a task requiring human intervention.
 *   **F3.3:** Assign a unique identifier to the root agent (e.g., `cli-root-{Guid}`).
 *   **F3.4:** Pass the user prompt to the root agent for processing.
 *   **F3.5:** Log the creation of the root agent and the initiation of prompt processing.

 ### F4: Monitoring and Feedback
 *   **F4.1:** Continuously monitor the status of the root agent.
     *   _Comment:_ Polling occurs at defined intervals (e.g., 500ms).
+This includes monitoring agents that might be in a `WaitingForHumanInput` state.
 *   **F4.2:** Implement a configurable timeout for the prompt processing operation (e.g., 5 minutes).
+This timeout applies to the overall operation, including any human interaction steps.
-*   **F4.3:** Periodically log the agent's processing status, including current status and the number of child agents, for long-running operations (e.g., every 10 seconds).
+*   **F4.3:** Periodically log the agent's processing status, including current status (which might indicate waiting for human input) and the number of child agents, for long-running operations (e.g., every 10 seconds).

 ### F5: Result Output and Termination
 *   **F5.1:** Upon successful completion (`AgentStatus.Completed`):